BGSpiegl/GCparagon/README.md

 Alternatively, you can download a hg38 reference genome file in FastA.gz format which is converted into the 2bit format containing decoys from NCBI's FTP server at [ftp.ncbi.nlm.nih.gov][hg38_decoy_analysis_set] (see comment on the bottom of [EXECUTE_reference_download.sh](2bit_reference/EXECUTE_reference_download.sh))

+GCparagon uses preselected genomic regions for GC bias computation.
+These are provided only for hg38 via [BED file](accessory_files/hg38_minimalBlacklistOverlap_1Mbp_chunks_33pcOverlapLimited.bed).
+Please see [Genomic Region Preselection](#genomic-region-preselection) section for more information.

 The BAM files used in the publication can be requested for download from EGA via the accession [EGAS00001006963].
 If required, a new EGA account can be created for free.